 Future Dewpes (see what I did there?)

-So in reality, there no spot on dupe for the Future Dew.
+So in reality, there is no spot-on dupe for Future Dew.
 But there are a ton of products out there you can use to get a similar radiant effect.
 The first is this Neutrogena Hydro Boost Water Gel Lotion.
 Where this product is better, in my opinion, is through its sunscreen because Future Dew doesn’t have any sun protection.

-It also makes your skin super hydrated and glowy.
-So if you’re looking for a product to give you some glow and you’re not strict on having the same ingredients as Future Dew, then I suggest this product.
-Also, it’s only $13 for 3 oz.
+This product makes your skin super hydrated and glowy.
+So if you’re looking for a product to give you some glow and you’re not strict with having the same ingredients as Future Dew, then I suggest this product.
+Also, it’s only $14 for 3 oz.
 That’s 3x the amount of product Future Dew offers for a way better price!

-Honestly, the best way to get a radiant glow is simply by mixing your moisturizer with a serum like The Ordinary’s Squalane.
-This will give your moisturizer even more hydration and therefore, giving your skin a beautiful glow.
+The best way to get a radiant glow is simply by mixing your moisturizer with a serum like The Ordinary’s Squalane.
+This will give your moisturizer even more hydration and therefore, give your skin a beautiful glow.

 But like I said above, there isn’t one product that’s exactly the same as Future Dew but by mixing something like this with your moisturizer, you’ll be able to achieve the same results.

-But tbh, the ingredients in these products are pretty simple and can be found for a much cheaper price rather than $28 for 1 fl oz each, or $65 for all three (even though that’s a 23% discount, it’s still pricey!)
+But tbh, the ingredients in these products are pretty simple and can be found for a much cheaper price rather than $29 for 1 fl oz each, or $67 for all three (even though that’s a decent discount, it’s still pricey!)

 Super Bounce Dupe

 But all in all, these products are very comparable to Super Bounce and I highly recommend them.
-You can get 1 oz for $7, which is fantastic!
+You can get 1 oz for $7.50 (Hyaluronic Acid) or $8 (Marine Hyaluronics), which is fantastic!

 Super Pure Dupe

 Super Pure is made of primarily niacinamide and zinc.
 And guess what?
-That’s exactly what The Ordinary’s Niacinamide + Zinc is, obviously.
+That’s exactly what The Ordinary’s Niacinamide + Zinc is, hence the name.